Ghislaine Maxwell: Personal life

 Borgerson and Maxwell filed documents in Massachusetts Land Court about Borgerson's residence, known as Phippin House, during a civil dispute with neighbours regarding rescinded access rights to the larger Sharksmouth Estate in 2019.
 A neighbouring property manager attested that Maxwell and Borgerson were living together at the property in question.
 Others have said they had been seen repeatedly running together in the mornings.

 Borgerson stated in August 2019 that Maxwell was not currently living at the home and that he did not know where she was.
 On 15 August 2019 the New York Post published photographs of Maxwell dining at a fast-food restaurant in Los Angeles, claiming that "The Post found the socialite hiding in plain sight in the least likely place imaginable—a fast-food joint in Los Angeles".
 The photos were later proven to have been taken at a meeting with Maxwell's friend and lawyer Leah Saffian, who also gave other pictures to the Daily Mail.

 Maxwell moved to a remote 156 acre property in Bradford, New Hampshire, in late 2019, where she used former British military personnel as personal security until her arrest in July 2020.
-At the time of her arraignment, federal prosecutors stated that Maxwell was married; she did not disclose the identity of her spouse, or their respective finances.
-In December 2020 it emerged that she had married Borgerson in 2016.
+At the time of her arraignment, federal prosecutors stated that Maxwell was married; she did not disclose the identity of her spouse or their respective finances.
+In December 2020 it emerged that she had married Scott Borgerson in 2016.
+Her secret 2016 marriage ended in 2021 via a prison call, as noted in her trial proceedings.

-According to Virginia Giuffre, Maxwell was obsessed with maintaining a much younger appearance even when she turned 40.
+Maxwell is of Jewish descent on her father's side.
+In 2023, she reportedly converted to Judaism in prison.
+She previously invoked her Jewish ancestry in 2020, when she was alleged to have taken refuge in Israel following Epstein's death.

+In a 2025 interview with Todd Blanche, she stated that she had an unspecified medical condition, claiming due to the condition she "cannot have a lot of sex".
+She also stated that she "fancied" John F. Kennedy Jr., but her relationship with him never went beyond having a few dinners.

+Conspiracy theories

+Maxwell has been the subject of various conspiracy theories circulated online following her arrest and subsequent detention.
+In particular, some social media users have claimed that she was "replaced" by another person during her incarceration, citing alleged inconsistencies in photographs released by the media, especially regarding the shape of her nose and other facial features.
+Authorities have never given credence to these claims.
+Maxwell's lawyer, David Oscar Markus stated regarding the body double allegations that "Jail is crushing and remember she was in torturous conditions including sleep deprivation back in New York.
+There are a lot of conspiracy theories out there but this one might be in the hall of fame."